 Drinking Buddies explores UST between two old friends who also happen to be in relationships with other people.

 In Inception, Arthur asks Ariadne to kiss him so that Fischer's dream projections don't detect them.
+Although she doesn't seem to mind being tricked, the kiss is not mentioned again.

 Arthur: Quick, give me a kiss.